PdfFileSource

 }

-PdfFileSource exposes also an additional overload, which allows you to keep the stream you are working with open after disposing the PdfFileSource instance by passing true as a value for the second constructor parameter (leaveStreamOpen).
+PdfFileSource also exposes an additional overload that allows you to keep the stream open after disposing the PdfFileSource instance.
+Pass true as the value for the second constructor parameter (leaveStreamOpen).

-An additional option you can use is the overload that accepts a parameter of type PdfImportSettings.
-This overload enables you to handle password encrypted documents.
+You can also use the overload that accepts a parameter of type PdfImportSettings.
+This overload enables you to handle password-encrypted documents.

 Example 2: Open encrypted document